-China 'testing limits' after stand-off: Indian Army Chief
+China 'testing limits' after stand-off: Indian army chief

 Last month, the two nations withdrew their troops to resolve a tense deadlock over part of a Himalayan plateau claimed by both China and Bhutan, an ally of India.

-Rawat also said India’s arch rival Pakistan -- an ally of China -- was likely to take advantage of the tensions.
-He further told indiatoday that war with China and Pakistan at the same time cannot be ruled out.
+Rawat also said India's arch rival Pakistan - an ally of China - was likely to take advantage of the tensions.

 "The western adversary taking advantage of the situation developing along the northern border is very much likely," he said.